lmaccherone/documentdb-lumenize/README.md

 ## Contributing to documentdb-lumenize ##

 At this point, I have a pretty long list of things to add to documentdb-lumenize.
 Namely the time-series calculators from Lumenize.

-Before I do all that, I want to do some performance and load testing.
-My theory is that moving the code to the data rather than streaming the data out over the wire for analysis will be much more efficient, but the execution semantics of stored procedures isolation as well as RU based throttling differences could possibly make it slower.
-I need to setup a way for testing this.
-Any help with this sort of load testing would be greatly appreciated.

 ## License ##